zhiliang-lin/academic-lin/content/home/teaching.md

 date = 2020-09-10T00:00:00

 # Note: a full width section format can be enabled by commenting out the `title` and `subtitle` with a `#`.
-title = "New Media Analysis and User Experience" subtitle = ""
+title = "Statistics for Communication Studies" subtitle = ""

+title = "Web Data Scraping"
+subtitle = ""

 # Order that this section will appear in.
 weight = 60